gillesvink/NukeDockerBuild/README.md

 ## 📦 Image size
 This depends on the image you choose to use.
 Windows itself has quite large images, because it is relying on the server core image.
 Besides that the build tools are also quite big.
 As a result of that the Windows images are around 9gb.

 Linux however can be optimized a lot more.
-The base system is around 1.2GB.
+The base system is around 400 MB compressed and 1.2 GB uncompressed.
 However here are also slim images available.
-These are around only 400mb (while only a Nuke install would already be around 10gb).
+These are around only 150 MB compressed, 400 MB uncompressed (while only a Nuke install would already be around 10gb).
 Note that these slim images only provide functionality to compile plugins.
 The rest of the system is basically gone.
 If you plan to extend these images please choose the usual image, and not the slim version.

 ### Slim
 These images only include everything that is absolutely necessary for compiling purposes, the rest is erased.
 If [SlimToolkit](https://slimtoolkit.org/) will support Windows eventually, Slim images are then planned to be available as well for Windows.